8th March 2017

 “eJIGSAW is a company where the promotion of gender equality is clear.”

 Thankfully, with movements like International Women’s Day and companies like eJIGSAW leading the way, I have found that businesses are taking more of a meritocratic approach, where skills and ability take precedence over gender.

 That being said, there is a still a huge deficit of women working in technical roles.
 With Twitter reporting that just 10% of their technical roles are performed by women and around 17% of those at Microsoft and Google, there is still some work to be done to close the gap.

 It could be that women are discouraged from taking on technical subjects at school, college and university due to certain stereotypes associated with the industry.
 Let’s set that record straight by telling you first hand that I’m not a Trekkie, I’ve never seen the Star Wars films and I don’t play World of Warcraft (although my Mum does!).

 What I do fill my spare time with is baking and makeovers with my little girl as well as socialising with my friends, many of whom are also successful career women in traditionally male-dominated industries such as a Quantity Surveyor (also an avid Liverpool fan), a Software Developer (loves to run) and Chartered Building Surveyor (also a qualified beautician).

 As a single mother with a successful career in technology, I am living proof that you can have it all.
 I’m proud to be a role model to other women and to work for a company that is actively encouraging women into technology.

 Want to work for a company with a passion for gender quality?
-Head over to our careers page to find out if we have any roles thatkeyboard_arrow_left Back to all posts
+Head over to our careers page to find out if we have any roles that we have available!keyboard_arrow_left Back to all posts